Secure Coding Guidelines

 Describes how to avoid race conditions in your code.

 Describes security concerns for applications that generate dynamic code.

-Describes considerations for testing and setup of your application.
+Describes considerations for the testing and setup of your application.